tdelhaise/box/DEPENDENCIES.md

 Overview
 - This document lists build-time and optional runtime dependencies for the Box project (box/boxd) across Linux, macOS, and Windows, and provides quick setup guidance.
-- The current codebase uses OpenSSL for DTLS bring‑up; the specification targets Noise (Ed25519/X25519) + XChaCha20‑Poly1305 via libsodium in a later milestone.
+- The codebase targets Noise (Ed25519/X25519) + XChaCha20‑Poly1305 via libsodium for encryption in upcoming milestones.
+DTLS has been removed.

 Core Build Tooling (all platforms)
 - CMake >= 3.16